Irene Iddesleigh: Plot

-A noble by the name of Sir John Dunfern makes a sudden decision to marry Irene Iddesleigh, an orphan adopted by a nobleman.
-Despite her being in love with her tutor, Oscar, she marries Dunfern and has a child, Hugh.
-However, Dunfern finds love letters Irene received from Oscar dated after the marriage.
-He flies into a frightful rage and imprisons Irene, intending for her to be in captivity the rest of her life.
-She is only there for a little more than a year, before Oscar and one of her maids helps her to escape.
-Oscar can not go back to the job he previously had, since his boss is acquainted with Dunfern.
-Oscar and Irene quietly sell the house they had previously on loan and move to America.
-Soon after, they get married.
+Noble Sir John Dunfern makes a sudden decision to marry Irene Iddesleigh, an orphan adopted by a nobleman.
+Despite her being in love with her tutor, Oscar Otwell, she marries Dunfern and has a son, Hugh.
+While Irene assuages Sir John's early suspicions of her infidelity, he later finds love letters she received from Oscar dated after the marriage.
+Angered by the revelation of her infidelity, he imprisons Irene in his manor, intending for her to remain there for the rest of her life.
+About a year later, Oscar and one of her maids help her to escape.
+Oscar cannot return to his previous job as a schoolteacher, where his boss was acquainted with Dunfern, so he and Irene quietly sell the house they had previously on loan and elope to Dobbs Ferry, New York.

-Dunfern is devastated, but finds solace in Hugh, and sends him to the same school Oscar worked at.
-At that time, he learns from his friend, Oscar's former boss, that Irene and Oscar were married.
-While Dunfern felt remorse for Irene's imprisonment and intended to include her in his will, when he learns of their marriage, he cuts Irene out entirely.
+Dunfern is devastated, but finds solace in Hugh, and sends him to the school Oscar previously worked at.
+He then learns from Oscar's former boss that Irene and Oscar have married.
+While Dunfern previously felt remorse for his treatment of Irene and intended to include her in his will, he cuts her out entirely upon learning of the marriage.

-Meanwhile, Irene and Oscar are facing difficulties.
-Convinced they could live entirely off the money he got for selling their Canterbury house for the rest of their lives, Oscar did not see fit to get a job until he and Irene are on the brink of total ruin.
-When he is fired, he comes home and beats Irene, who leaves and gets a position as a duenna.
-Later, Oscar feels regretful about hitting Irene, but he can't find her to tell her.
-He drowns himself, leaving a note for Irene with his apology and begging her to return to Dunfern and apologize.
-When Irene finds the note, she decides to do so.
+Meanwhile, Irene and Oscar's marriage is strained.
+Convinced they could live entirely off the money he got for selling their Canterbury house for the rest of their lives, Oscar does not see fit to get a new teaching job until he and Irene are on the brink of total ruin, and descends into alcoholism.
+When he is fired from his new job, he comes home and beats Irene, who then leaves him and becomes a duenna.
+Oscar comes to regret abusing Irene, but cannot find her.
+He then drowns himself, leaving a note for Irene apologizing and begging her to return to Sir John in Canterbury.

-However, as Irene decides to return, Dunfern lies dying.
-He sends for Hugh so that he can tell him about Irene's wrongdoings against him.
+As Irene returns to England, Sir John lies on his deathbed.
+He sends for Hugh so that he can tell him about Irene's wrongdoings.
 However, when Hugh arrives, Dunfern has lost his speech capabilities.
-Mysteriously, he regains them, where he goes into a long monologue about the numerous sins of Irene and reveals for the first time that he originally planned to release Irene on the day she escaped.
+Mysteriously, he then regains them; after telling Hugh the truth about his mother, he reveals just before dying that he had originally planned to release Irene on the day she escaped.

-Irene arrives in time to see Dunfern's grave, kneels down, and grieves deeply, entirely remorseful for her actions.
-Hugh, also visiting the grave and not recognizing her, asks what she's doing.
-She replies, saying she's grieving her husband's death.
-Affected deeply by his father's deathbed speech earlier, Hugh shouts at Irene, ranting about her wickedness and depravity, and tells her to leave forever.

-Having no money and no place to live, Irene commits suicide.
+Irene arrives shortly after Sir John's death, and expresses grief and remorse while visiting his grave.
+When Hugh realizes that the mourner at his father's grave is Irene, he condemns her and orders her to leave for good.
+Having no money and no place to live, she commits suicide.